-- A. Teachers returning from an unpaid maternity leave shall not suffer a loss of accumulated leave days. - B. Unless placed on layoff, the teacher shall be reinstated to the employee's former position or a position for which she is certified and qualified at the conclusion of the leave. - C. Teachers granted a disability leave for more than one (1) full semester shall notify the Board no later than sixty (60) days prior to the end of the leave of their intent to return to work. - D. Leaves for adoption of a child shall begin at a mutually agreed upon time between the Board and the teacher. - E. Failure to comply with any of these requirements will result in immediate termination of employment.
+- A. Teachers returning from an unpaid maternity leave shall not suffer a loss of accumulated leave days. - B. Unless placed on layoff, the teacher shall be reinstated to a position for which she is certified and qualified at the conclusion of the leave. - C. Teachers granted a disability leave for more than one (1) full semester shall notify the Board no later than sixty (60) days before the end of the leave of their intent to return to work.